 - Option 1: Transfer the list completely.
 Import your list into Curated and stop sending to that list with your existing mail provider.

-- Option 2: Opt in subscribers from your existing list into your Curated list.
-We also have an easy way to get explicit opt in from an existing list without importing.
+- Option 2: Opt-in subscribers from your existing list into your Curated list.
+We also have an easy way to get explicit opt-in from an existing list without importing.

 Option 1: Importing a list

 Before importing a list, you should make sure that you are not changing the rules on your subscribers in terms of what they originally signed up for.
 For example, if you originally asked for permission to send people “News and interesting stories about knitting” then adding this list to a publication named “Knitting Weekly” would be fine.
-If the original description of what you would send people is different to what you’re going to be using Curated for, consider Option 2 below instead.
+If the original description of what you would send people is different from what you’re going to be using Curated for, consider Option 2 below instead.

 You should also think about the age and previous sending activity of your list.
 If it has been a long time since you sent mail to this list (anything over 6 months) we would also recommend using Option 2 below.

-The philosophy you should have here is that you really don’t want people subscribed to your Curated publication that don’t want to be.
+The philosophy you should have here is that you really don’t want people subscribed to your Curated publication that do not want to be.
 You may end up spending money sending to people who will either not even read it, or potentially even mark your email as spam affecting your reputation and deliverability.

 Finally, if you are planning to continue sending to the same list using your existing email provider.
 You should definitely not import the list into Curated.
 If you did import, your subscribers would be in the situation of then being subscribed to two actively sending lists, where they only signed up for one.
 Even worse, if they unsubscribe from one list, the other will keep sending to them.
-Not a good situation and this will lead to bad feeling and spam complaints.
+Not a good situation and this will lead to bad feelings and spam complaints.
 Option 2 is the only option you should consider in this situation.